 So, if you’re wondering can you see Jupiter without a telescope, you absolutely can.
 It’s a bright planet and can be found shining in the constellation of Sagittarius practically all year long, only moving to Capricornus for the last days of 2020.

 Whilst you can see Jupiter without a telescope, it is a great planet to look at with one.
-There is so much to see on its surface or with its moons.
-If you don’t own one yet, take a look at our reviews of the best.
+There is so much to see on its surface and you can see the brightest moons of Jupiter too.
+If you don’t own one yet, take a look at our reviews of the best telescopes.

 Even binoculars will show you the famous Galilean moons of Jupiter and a small scope will bring out the different brightnesses of the bands on the planet’s surface, if not the colors themselves.